 These statements were endorsed by State, Territory and Commonwealth Education Ministers, as well as the Independent Schools Council of Australia and the National Catholic Education Office.

-Collective licensing arrangements would continue to operate under the ALRC's proposals.
+Statutory licensing arrangements would continue to operate under the ALRC's proposals.
 Copyright owners would not be required to negotiate individually with schools, nor would each school need to obtain a separate licence for its copyright use.

 The ALRC has made it very clear that its proposals would not harm copyright owner markets.
 Indeed, the ALRC states very clearly that one of the factors that must be taken into account in any fair use assessment is the impact on copyright owner markets.
-A significant proportion of educational uses of copyright materials would continue to be paid for under voluntary licences.
+A significant proportion of educational uses of copyright materials would continue to be paid for under the statutory licences.

 Some activities that are identified as fair uses would no longer be remunerable, which may have some impact on licence fees.
 However any impact on licence fees would be confined to uses that do not significantly impact on copyright owners.
 The ALRC’s proposals would mean however, that Australian schools were no longer required to spend public funds on activities that do not affect copyright owner markets, such as:

 - printing out a fact sheet on head lice from the Department of Health and Ageing’s website to hand out to students